No products in the basket.

 OS Map: 3

 The Inishowen Peninsula is often referred to as ‘Ireland in Miniature’ as it has so much to offer the outdoor enthusiast within the one area.
-This 8km coastal loop will take you two to three hours along bog roads, laneways, rough tracks and minor roads.
-It starts at a car park at a World War 2 Lookout Tower on Inishowen Head.
-You’ll pass the point where St Columba left Ireland on his way to Iona (Portkill) and if you look closely the west of Scotland is visible on good days.
-Simply follow the purple arrow and enjoy the sights before you on this hidden gem on Donegal’s coastline.
+This 8km coastal loop will take you two to three hours and you’ll travel along bog roads, laneways, rough tracks and minor roads.
+It starts at a car park at a World War II Lookout Tower on Inishowen Head.
+You’ll pass the point where St Columba left Ireland on his way to Iona (Portkill) and, if you look closely, the west of Scotland is visible on good days.
+Simply follow the purple arrows and enjoy the sights on this hidden gem on Donegal’s coastline.